-[6] Final remarks
+[7] Final Remarks

 The CE paradigm has gained momentum in both academic and industrial circles in the last decade.
-Despite the intuitive association of a transition towards a CE with a more sustainable society, there has been limited scrutiny about its economic viability.
+Despite the intuitive association of a transition towards a CE with a more sustainable society, there has been limited scrutiny about the economic viability of this process.
 To address this, there is a need for macroeconomic tools to assess the impacts of CE policies on society, the economy, and the ecosystem.
 The field of ecological macroeconomics can fulfil this need through various promising modelling approaches.
 The aim of this preliminary analysis was twofold.
 Firstly, it provided a short overview of macroeconomic modelling developments addressing CE issues, focusing on the most widely used approaches and tools.
 Secondly, we argued that the combination of IOMs with SFCMs is one of the most promising methods to simulate, assess, and compare CE strategies.
 In order to support this, the main features of a prototype ecological 2-area IO-SFC model for the world economy were presented and discussed.
 Unlike standard SFC models, the proposed model allows dealing with cross-industry interdependencies.
 Unlike traditional IO models, it allows endogenising technical innovations, by linking the changes in technical coefficients with other variables – such as policy decisions, the evolution of demand conditions, portfolio decisions, and the change in the ecosystem.
 As a result, a variety of feedback effects can be explicitly modelled.
 The simple exercises proposed here seems to suggest that the transition towards a CE system could not rely on higher production efficiency only, due to rebound effects.
 Besides, its impact on social variables is also ambiguous, as it depends on several factors (such as foreign trade and financial flows), some of which are not under the direct control of the policy makers in a market economy.

 References

+Ayres, R. U. (1989).
+Industrial metabolism.
+In J. Ausubel & H. E. Sladovich (Eds.), Technology and Environment (pp. 23–49).
+National Academy Press Washington, DC.

+Beck, S., & Oomen, J. (2021).
+Imagining the corridor of climate mitigation–what is at stake in ipcc’s politics of anticipation?
+Environmental Science & Policy, 123, 169–178.

 Berg, M., Hartley, B., & Richters, O. (2015).
 A stock-flow consistent input–output model with applications to energy price shocks, interest rates, and heat emissions.
-New journal of physics, 17 (1), 015011.
+New Journal of Physics, 17 (1), 015011.

 Bimpizas-Pinis, M., Bozhinovska, E., Genovese, A., Lowe, B., Pansera, M., Alberich, J.P. and Ramezankhani, M.J.
 (2021).
 Is efficiency enough for circular economy?.
 Resources, Conservation & Recycling, 167: 105399.

-Bimpizas-Pinis, M., Genovese, A., Kaltenbrunner, A., Kesidou, E., Purvis, B., Ramos Torres Fevereiro, J.B., Valles Codina, O. and Veronese Passarella, M. (2023).
+Bimpizas-Pinis, M., Genovese, A., Kaltenbrunner, A., Kesidou, E., Purvis, B., Ramos Torres Fevereiro, J.B., Vallès Codina, O. and Veronese Passarella, M. (2023).
 Using input-output stock-flow consistent models to simulate and assess ‘circular economy’ strategies.
-In R. Passaro (Ed.), Circular Economy for Social Transformation: multiple paths to achieve circularity, JUST2CE Ebook.
+In R. Passaro (Ed.), Circular Economy for Social Transformation: multiple paths to achieve circularity, JUST2CE E-book.

-Bimpizas-Pinis, M., Genovese, A., Purvis, B., Ramos Torres Fevereiro, J.B., Valles Codina, O., and Veronese Passarella, M. (2022).
+Bimpizas-Pinis, M., Genovese, A., Purvis, B., Ramos Torres Fevereiro, J.B., Vallès Codina, O., and Veronese Passarella, M. (2022).
 Macroeconomic Models for Assessing the Transition towards a Circular Economy: A Review.
 JUST2CE Working Paper.

+Blau, F. D., & Kahn, L. M. (2017).
+The gender wage gap: Extent, trends, and explanations.
+Journal of Economic Literature, 55(3), 789-865.

+Bocken, N. M., De Pauw, I., Bakker, C., & Van Der Grinten, B. (2016).
+Product design and business model strategies for a circular economy.
+Journal of Industrial and Production Engineering, 33(5), 308-320.

+Brusselaers, J., Breemersch, K., Geerken, T., Christis, M., Lahcen, B., & Dams, Y. (2022).
+Macroeconomic and environmental consequences of circular economy measures in a small open economy.
+The Annals of regional science, 68 (2), 283–306.